Self-Supervised Contrastive Learning for Videos using Differentiable Local Alignment: Experiments

 \subsection{Results}

 We apply the same four metrics to the Pouring dataset \cite{2017_tcn}.
-For the PennAction dataset \cite{2013_pennaction}, we evaluate each metric across all action categories and report the average results.
-To ensure a fair comparison, we replicated the evaluations of previous approaches using the GitHub repositories \footnote{github.com/google-research/google-research/tcc, github.com/trquhuytin/LAV-CVPR21,\\github.com/hadjisma/VideoAlignment, github.com/minghchen/CARL\_code} provided by the original authors.
+For the PennAction dataset \cite{2013_pennaction}, we evaluate each of the 13 action categories using the same four metrics and report the averaged results across all categories.
+To ensure a fair comparison (e.g., consistent data splits, identical preprocessing), we replicated the evaluations of previous approaches using the GitHub repositories \footnote{github.com/google-research/google-research/tcc, github.com/trquhuytin/LAV-CVPR21,\\github.com/hadjisma/VideoAlignment, github.com/minghchen/CARL\_code} provided by the original authors.
 Each model was trained using its respective pre-trained backbone.
 An exception was made for LRPROP, as their GitHub repository is not available.

 \textbf{Results on Pouring Dataset.} Table~\ref{tab: p_class} presents a comparison of our method's performance against state-of-the-art approaches on the Pouring dataset.
 Bold and underlined text denote the best and second-best results.
 Notably, it achieves a +3.11\% improvement on Phase Classification using only 10\% of the labels.
 Additionally, our model excels in AP@K and Progress metrics.
 However, we observe lower performance in Kendall's Tau.
 We hypothesize this is due to how the SW's algorithm encourages skipping unnecessary segments of the sequence.
 The introduction of gap open and extend penalties could disrupt the continuity needed for high Kendall's Tau scores.